On Learning to Summarize with Large Language Models as References: Related Work

-To improve the performance of smaller NLP models using LLMs, related work has proposed methods of distilling LLMs and using LLMs for data augmentation~\citep{wang-etal-2021-want-reduce, Ding2022IsGA, Kang2023DistillOA}.
-Specifically, a line of work~\citep{Shridhar2022DistillingRC, LI2022ExplanationsFL, Hsieh2023DistillingSO} uses LLMs to generate both task labels and task-related descriptions for training smaller models on reasoning tasks.
-As for work related to text summarization, \citet{wang-etal-2021-want-reduce} introduces using GPT-3~\cite{NEURIPS2020_1457c0d6} to generate reference summaries while \citet{Gekhman2023TrueTeacherLF} proposes using LLMs to annotate the factual consistency~\cite{maynez-etal-2020-faithfulness} of system-generated summaries for the training of smaller factual consistency evaluation models.
+\paragraph{LLM Distillation and LLM-based Data Augmentation} To improve the performance of smaller NLP models, related work has proposed methods of distilling LLMs and using LLMs for data augmentation~\citep{wang-etal-2021-want-reduce, ding-etal-2023-gpt, kang-etal-2023-distill}.
+Specifically, a line of work~\citep{shridhar-etal-2023-distilling, LI2022ExplanationsFL, hsieh-etal-2023-distilling} uses LLMs to generate both final answers and task-related descriptions for training smaller models on reasoning tasks, and Orca~\cite{mukherjee2023orca} extends this method for LLM distillation by training smaller models on the LLM-generated explanations.
+Regarding text summarization, \citet{wang-etal-2021-want-reduce} introduces using GPT-3~\cite{NEURIPS2020_1457c0d6} to generate reference summaries while \citet{gekhman-etal-2023-trueteacher} proposes using LLMs to annotate the summary factual consistency~\cite{maynez-etal-2020-faithfulness} for the training of smaller evaluation models.